being-iitian-website/lap-two/PERFORMANCE_TESTING_GUIDE.md

 - Check if token is correctly copied
 - Token might have expired (7 days)
 - Re-login to get a new token

+### Issue: Sleep/Health Routine returns empty array or all null/false values
+**Solution**:
+- Verify wellness data has been tracked via `POST /api/wellness/sleep` or `POST /api/wellness/activity`
+- Check that wellness data was created within the selected date range (last 7, 30, or 90 days)
+- Ensure you're using the correct user's token
+- Try increasing the range (e.g., `?range=30` or `?range=90`) to see if data exists in a longer period

+### Issue: Sleep duration is null for days with sleep data
+**Solution**:
+- Verify sleep data was saved with `actualSleepTime` and `actualWakeTime` (required to calculate `sleepDurationMin`)
+- Check that sleep data exists in the database for those dates
+- Ensure dates match exactly (time is normalized to start of day)

+### Issue: "Invalid range.
+Must be 7, 30, or 90 days"
+**Solution**: Ensure the `range` query parameter is exactly `7`, `30`, or `90`